 Gabbeh, Kilim, Jajim, Ziloo, Hasir, and Namad are some kinds of Persian carpet, which is created by rural residents in Iran.
 Among them, Ziloo and Namd can be categorized as flooring instead of carpet.
 However, Gabbeh, Kilim, and Jajim are woven on a loom with natural materials.
 So read about these kinds of carpet as well:

 This handwoven nomadic rug has no rules for pattern and color.
 It is an abstract work of art that a weaver creates with his or her mind.
 Qashqai and Lor women create Gabbeh.
-They are very delicate carpets and fascinating patterns and colors.
+They are very delicate carpets and have fascinating patterns and colors.

 This carpet with geometrical shapes and designs.
 It is also thinner than the Persian carpet.
 Balouch, Lori, Afshar, Turkmen, Shahsavan, and Harsin are different famous kinds of kilim.